 That's good because while stocks can generate excellent returns over time, the truth is that the best long-term investment strategies for most people aren't based on hitting grand slams but merely lots of singles and doubles and avoiding striking out a lot.

 That's why I've forever abandoned get quick rich strategies like short-term trading, option speculation and the use of dangerous amounts of leverage to boost my returns.
-Rather my focus is now entirely on quality, low-risk, undervalued dividend growth stocks, which is what I plan to recommend to most of my readers and invest my own money into going forward (my Deep Value Dividend Growth Portfolio is beating the market by 8.4% so far).
+Rather my focus is now entirely on quality, low-risk, undervalued dividend growth stocks, which is what I plan to recommend to most of my readers and invest my own money into going forward (

 While my strategy isn't necessarily right for everyone (there are lots of quality none dividend growth stocks you can buy), the reason I'm personally going with this approach is because of the most essential requirement for achieving financial freedom.